 Faith and Spirituality

-Multi-Faith Programs support the well-being of all students by recognizing the contributions of faith and spirituality.
+Multi-Faith Programs support the well-being of all students by recognizing the contributions of faith and spirituality and by fostering a welcoming and inclusive campus through opportunities for multi-faith encounter and dialogue.

-- You can bring your whole self to U of G. We affirm and support spiritual well-being, meaning-making, and moral reflection as essential to holistic well-being and to developing the person, scholar, and citizen.
+- You can bring your whole self to U of G. We support spiritual well-being, meaning-making, and moral reflection as essential to holistic well-being and to developing the person, scholar, and citizen.
+You can bring your whole self to U of G.

 Faith & Spirituality at Guelph